NeferkareII/shrinkGPR/README.md

 # shrinkGPR: Normalizing Flows for Hierarchical Shrinkage in Gaussian Process Regression Models

-This repository contains a pre-release version of `shrinkGPR` package for Gaussian Process Regression with hierarchical shrinkage priors.
-Note that, as of version 0.1.0, no input checks are performed. `shrinkGPR` uses the `torch` package to estimate the parameters via variational inference.
-As such, it is designed with CUDA in mind and may be slow without it.
+This repository contains the development version of `shrinkGPR` package for Gaussian Process Regression with hierarchical shrinkage priors.
+`shrinkGPR` uses the `torch` package to estimate the parameters via variational inference and does not function without it.
+Specifically, it is designed with GPU acceleration via CUDA in mind and may be slow without it.
 Guidance on how to install `torch` with CUDA support can be found [here](https://cran.r-project.org/web/packages/torch/vignettes/installation.html).